amazonpay-labs/amazonpay-sample-app-v2/nodejs/README.md

-# Amazon Pay Mobile Sample App Web Application Side Implementation
+# Amazon Pay Mobile Sample App - Web Application
-This is the implementation of the web application side of the entire sample application.
+This package contains the web application of the sample application.

 ## Operating environment
-nodejs: v12.16.1 or higher
+node.js: v12.16.1 or higher
-We have not tested it, though it will probably work with a lower version.

 (Reference) Installation using the installer & package manager:
   - https://nodejs.org/ja/download/
   - https://nodejs.org/ja/download/package-manager/

 ## Overview

-This web application accepts requests from WebView and Secure WebView, outputs screens, transitions screens, calls Amazon Pay API, and processes payments.
+This web application shows the login and transtion screens of the Amazon Pay checkout within (Secure) WebViews and calls the Amazon Pay API to process payments.
 For more details, please refer to [android](../android/README.md), [ios](../ios/README.md) for more details.

-# Install the server side.
+# Installation

 ## clone the repository
 If you haven't already, please clone this repository first.